RobertoCarlos881/CountryApp/README.md

 # PaisesApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This application was developed with the api https://restcountries.com/ which was an angular student with its routes and apart from rxjs was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## Development server